 The Airbnb story began in 2008 when two friends shared their accommodation with three travelers looking for a place to stay.
 Just over a decade later, it is estimated that the company now accounts for over 20% of the vacation rental industry.
 As a travel platform, Airbnb competes with other brands like Booking.com, VRBO, FlipKey, and given its massive amount of traffic from Google.
 Also, platforms like Google Travel can be considered potential competitors able to cannibalize part of Airbnb’s market.

-As a peer-to-peer platform, once the transaction between host and guest goes through, Airbnb will collect a fee from both key players.
+As a peer-to-peer platform, Airbnb will collect a fee from both key players once the transaction between host and guest goes through.
 For example, from a $100 booking per night set by the host, Airbnb might collect $3 as a hosting fee.
-While it might increase the price for the guest at $116 ($16 above the price set by the host) to collect its guest fees of $12 and taxes for the remaining amount.
-In 2022, Airbnb generated $63.2 billion in gross booking value on over 393.7 Million Nights and Experiences Booked, an average revenue per booking of $161, $8.4 in revenue, and an average service fee of 13.3%.
+At the same time, it might increase the price for the guest to $116 ($16 above the price set by the host) to collect its guest fees of $12 and taxes for the remaining amount.

 A storyboard is a linear sequence of illustrations used in animation to develop a broader story.
 A storyboard process is now used also in business to understand and map customers’ experience and enable the growth of the company using that process.